Eric Sevareid: Later career

-The information contained in the bureau's files was circulated during March 1953 while Sevareid anchored a CBS news program, A Report to the Nation.
-The FBI was specifically interested in his March 8 broadcast in which he interviewed Harold Stassen, Director for the Mutual Security Agency.
-The FBI developed information that documented what they alleged was his "disloyal" activities.

-By April 1953, the FBI documents show that the bureau found no reason to open a more extensive investigation into Sevareid's activities.

 European correspondent

 Sevareid wound up the 1950s as CBS's roving European correspondent from 1959 to 1961.
 He contributed stories to CBS Reports during that time and served as moderator on a number of CBS series such as Town Meeting of the World, The Great Challenge, Where We Stand, and Years of Crisis.
 Sevareid also appeared in or on CBS coverage of every presidential election from 1948 to 1976, the year before his retirement.

 Final interview with Adlai Stevenson

 One of Sevareid's biggest scoops from this time period was his 1965 exclusive interview with Adlai Stevenson II shortly before Stevenson's death.
 The interview was not broadcast over CBS but instead appeared in Look magazine.
-However, it was Sevareid's familiar "think-pieces," which familiarized him with viewers worldwide.